mouseless/baked/unreleased.md

   - Use `ReloadWhen` and `ShowWhen` to bind them to a page context value
 - `Constraints` now allows you to define constraints on values of triggers so that reactions can happen only on certain conditions
-- `Dialog` component is now added which displays given conten in modal
+- `Modal` component is now added which displays given conten in modal view
-- `FormDialog` component is now added renders the given form within a modal view with button toggle

 ## Breaking Changes